VanishingVitamin/tdc_shiny_app/README.md

 **USGS Information Porudct Data System (IPDS) no.**: in-progress

+**Statement of Need**: Thiamin Deficiency Complex (TDC) is a global threat to the stability and persistence of wildlife populations.
+The purpose of this application is to assemble a publicly accessible and interactive database on Thiamin Deficiency Complex in salmonids.

 ------------------------------------------------------------------------

 The code in this repository was mostly written in the [R](https://cloud.r-project.org/) programming language within the [RStudio](https://posit.co/download/rstudio-desktop/) integrated development environment (IDE).
 It uses [git](https://git-scm.com/) for version control.
 See [Happy Git with R](https://happygitwithr.com/) for an R-centric introduction to git.

+The following sections cover instructions for accessing the app and interacting with the repository as a [User](https://github.com/VanishingVitamin/tdc_shiny_app?tab=readme-ov-file#im-a-user-accessing-the-app), [Reviewer](https://github.com/VanishingVitamin/tdc_shiny_app?tab=readme-ov-file#im-a-reviewer-providing-feedback), and [Developer](https://github.com/VanishingVitamin/tdc_shiny_app?tab=readme-ov-file#im-a-developer-making-changes).

 ## I'm a user (accessing the app)